In the context of organic chemistry reactions, where do the light... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, where do the light-independent reactions, also known as the Calvin cycle, obtain their energy?
+In the context of organic chemistry reactions, where do the light-dependent reactions primarily occur?

 A